allenwang28/allenwang28.github.io/_posts/2015-01-27-labs-labs-labs.markdown

 As you can tell by the title of this post, I know that labs are and will be parts of my classes for the rest of my college career.
 That's totally fine.
 I mean, you only learn by doing, right?
-I only wish that I had a better experience regarding labs, and as someone who potentially has interest in research, that is kind of scary that I still have lab-phobia.
+I only wish that I had a better experience regarding labs, and as someone who has potential aspirations in research, that is kind of scary that I still have lab-phobia.
 I really hope that in the future when I re-read my posts, I will be able to look back and say that now that I have completed it, it wasn't so bad - that I learned a lot and came out a better, stronger person!